A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Benchmark Results

 The timing results of these methods on the test problems are given in Table \ref{tab:Adjoint-Sensitivity-Analysis-Bench}.
 These results show a clear performance advantage for forward-mode DSAAD over the other choices on sufficiently small models.

-\section{Adjoint Sensitivity Scaling}
+\subsection{Adjoint Sensitivity Scaling}

 The previous tests all showed that on small models forward-mode via AD was advantageous to reverse-mode and adjoint methods.
-However, the advantage of adjoint methods comes in their ability to scale, scaling with the number of terms in the differential equation as opposed to the number of parameters.
-Thus we decided to test the scaling of the methods on the Brusselator problem.
+However, the advantage of adjoint methods comes in their ability to scale, with additive scaling with respect to the number of ODEs and parameters instead of multiplicative.
+Thus we decided to test the scaling of the methods on the Brusselator partial differential equation.
 For an $N\times N$ discretization in space, this problem has $2N^2$ ODE terms and $4N^2$ parameters.
 The timing results for the adjoint methods and forward-mode DSAAD are shown in Figure \ref{fig:bruss_scaling}.
-This demonstrates that as $N$ increases, there is a point at which CASA becomes more efficient than DSAAD.
-We note that the inability for the reverse-mode DSAAD to scale comes from current implementation issues.
-The Tracker types in the differential equation solvers have to utilize scalar tracking instead of tracking array primitives, greatly increasing the size of the computational graph and the memory burden.
-When array primitives are used, mutation is not allowed which decreases the efficiency of the solver more than the gained efficiency.
-These issues may be addressed in the next generation reverse-mode source-to-source AD packages like Zygote \cite{innes_dont_2018} or Capstan \cite{revels_capstan.jl_nodate} by not relying on type propagation.
+Figure \ref{fig:bruss_scaling}A demonstrates that as $N$ increases, there is a point at which CASA becomes more efficient than DSAAD.
+This cutoff point seems to be around 50 ODEs+parameters when $v'J$ seeding is used and around 100 ODEs+parameters when $v'J$ seeding is not used with quadrature adjoints, to around 150 ODEs+parameters without $v'J$ seeding with interpolating adjoints (noted in the discussion section as the method equivalent to SUNDIALS \cite{alan_c._hindmarsh_sundials:_2005}).
+This identifies a ballpark range of around 100 combined ODEs+parameters at which practitioners should consider changing from forward sensitivity approaches to adjoint methods.